-1. What is the probability that a randomly selected person is a cell phone user or has no speeding
+1. What is the probability that a randomly selected person is a cell phone user or has no speeding violations in the last year?

 2. What is the probability that a randomly selected person had a speeding violation in the last year or does not use a cell phone?